Academic Forms & Transcripts

 What happens after I have made my transcript request?

-Digital transcript orders are processed and transmitted from King’s to MyCredsTM within 1-2 business days.
+Digital transcript orders are processed and transmitted from King’s or Dalhousie (depending on your degree type) to MyCredsTM within 1-2 business days.
 When your digital transcript is ready, you will receive an email notification from MyCredsTM.
-Use the sign-in link directly from the email.
+You can use the sign-in link in this email or log in via Institution on the MyCredsTM website.

 You will be prompted to use your Dalhousie NetID (email) and password.